holczmannb/IndexSorter/README.md

 <BR><B>Disadvantages and improvement oportunities</B> <BR>

- 1. It works only with distinct values in the array<BR>
+ 1. It works only with distinct values in the array.<BR>
- 2. Runtime depends on the maximum value in the array<BR>
+ 2. Runtime depends on the maximum value in the array.<BR>
- 3. It can work with negative numbers with transforming the values to pozitive by adding the minimal values to each element <BR>
+ 3. It can work with negative numbers with transforming the values to pozitive by adding the minimal values to each element.<BR>
  4. It can work with real numbers with transforming the values to integer whole number with multiplication by 10s. <BR>
  5. Better reprezentation of the helper array to avid big size array (memory usage and loop size).
 The represenation is good for natural business numbers becasue the values in the helper array are 1 bits only.